libopenstorage/stork/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/libopenstorage/stork)](https://goreportcard.com/report/libopenstorage/stork)

 # Stork - Storage Orchestration Runtime for Kubernetes
 Stork is a Cloud Native storage orchestration runtime scheduler plugin.
 It translates a scheduler's orchestration decisions into someting that an external cloud native storage solution can act upon.
-By doing so, it extends Kubernetes with more stateful awareness of the underlying storage providor, it's capabilities and state.
+By doing so, it extends Kubernetes with more stateful awareness of the underlying storage provider, it's capabilities and state.

 <div style="text-align:center"><img src="images/stork.png" alt="Drawing" style="width: 50px;"/></div>